nuscien/trivial/Console/README.md

 ## Select

-You can output a beautiful list to console so that user just need press the arrow buttons in keyboard to select.
+You can output a beautiful list or table with customized style to the standard output stream so that user just need press the arrow buttons and `ENTER` in keyboard to select.
-The one selected will be highlighted as the style defined by you.
-Then press `ENTER` to select to continue the rest business logic.

 ```csharp
 var Main(string[] args)